 Another key driver was to devise a new way to retain the talent within the business and to keep everyone engaged, explains Phil.
 “We are very keen to make sure all our staff felt involved with the business and an integral part of its future.
 We want our people to stay with us, enjoy what they do and be part of our future growth,” he says.

-Nigel and Phil worked together on a new scheme to further incentivise the senior team to commit to the business long term.
+Nigel and Phil worked together on a new scheme which provides an additional incentive for the senior team to commit to the business long term.
 Plans are for them to have access to equity in the respective companies and benefit long term from their influence within the agency.

 The next step for the business is to expand into new premises, continues Phil, creating a new hub with testing and food development facilities and more studio space.